MEM-Zone/MEM.Zone-Dashboards/README.md

 This repository is a solution of dashboards and reports, for Microsoft Endpoint Configuration Manager.

 A software update dashboard with five subreports is currently available.
 Installation can be done manually or via the included PowerShell installer.
+You can find the standalone repository for the installer [here](https://SCCM.Zone/Install-SRSReport-RELEASES).

 The `SU DAS Overall Compliance` dashboard is navigable, independent of `Software Update Groups` and comes with an array of filtering options.